Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Fast-slow analysis

 which implies that $\calC_0$ is normally hyperbolic and attracting for $u_1 < 0$ bounded away from zero.
-(Recall that $b_k < 0$ for $k \in \bbN$.) \end{proof} Since the eigenvalues of a matrix depend continuously on its entries, and since the eigenvalues on $\calC_0$ are all strictly negative, there exists a full neighbourhood around $\calC_0$ in $\calC$ which is normally hyperbolic and attracting under the layer flow of \eqref{eq:galerkin_system_temp}.
+(Recall that $b_k < 0$ for $k \in \bbN$ and $k\neq 1$.) \end{proof} Since the eigenvalues of a matrix depend continuously on its entries, and since the eigenvalues of the linearisation about $\calC_0$ are all strictly negative, there exists a full neighbourhood around $\calC_0$ in $\calC$, with $u_1 < 0$ bounded away from zero, which is normally hyperbolic and attracting under the layer flow of \eqref{eq:galerkin_system_temp}.
 The flow in that neighbourhood is directed towards the origin where, as can be seen from the above linearisation, normal hyperbolicity is lost and which is hence a partially degenerate steady state of~\eqref{eq:galerkin_system_temp}.
-The description of the dynamics near the origin therefore necessitates the application of geometric desingularisation.
+The description of the dynamics near the origin therefore requires the application of geometric desingularisation.